-- i.
-DDA will facilitate implementation of this Policy, and will have the following responsibilities: - a.
+- 20.5.1 DDA will facilitate implementation of this Policy, and will have the following responsibilities: - a.
 Identify TOD Nodes eligible for undertaking TOD development as per the provisions of this Policy, and update/revise the same from time to time as required. - b.
 Delineate Influence Zones of TOD Nodes. - c.
-Prepare/ensure preparation of IZPs for all TOD Nodes as per the provisions of the Policy and Regulations. - d.
+Prepare/ensure preparation of IZPs for TOD Nodes as per the provisions of the Policy and Regulations. - d.
 Set up and manage a dedicated TOD Fund for each TOD Node - e.
-Set up a dedicated portal or microsite for all matters pertaining to implementation of the TOD Policy. - ii.
-A Committee shall be set up under the chairpersonship of the Lieutenant Governor of Delhi comprising of representatives from DDA, various service providing agencies and all local bodies.
-This Committee will be responsible for: - a.
-Approval of any new TOD Nodes (other than any priority nodes identified under the Regulations). - b.
-Coordinate and monitor the works undertaken by various agencies for area improvement as prescribed in the IZP. - c.
-Sanction all expenditure for area improvement from the TOD Funds. - iii.
-TOD Schemes shall be approved by the local body through an appropriate sanctioning committee with representation from DDA and other concerned departments and service providing agencies.
-TOD Schemes on DDA land shall be approved by DDA as per standard procedures.
+Set up a dedicated portal or micro site for all matters pertaining to implementation of the TOD Policy. - 20.5.2 A Committee shall be setup under the chairpersonship of the Lieutenant Governor of Delhi comprising of representatives from DDA, various service providing agencies and all local bodies.
+This Committee will be responsible for: - a) Approval of any new TOD Nodes (other than any priority nodes identified under the Regulations). - b) Coordinate and monitor works by various agencies for area improvement as prescribed in the IZP. - c) Sanction all expenditure for area improvement from the TOD Funds. - 20.5.3 TOD Schemes shall be approved by the local body through an appropriate sanctioning committee with representation from DDA and other concerned departments and service providing agencies.
+TOD Schemes on DDA land shall be approved by DDA as per standard procedures. - 20.5.4 The DE shall pay Additional FAR Charges to the respective local bodies for undertaking area improvement and infrastructure augmentation works (as required).
+Additionally, TOD Charges shall be collected by DDA and ringfenced through a dedicated TOD Fund set up for each TOD Node. - 20.5.5 Projects for Multi-Modal Integration (MMI) within the TOD Nodes may be implemented by the concerned mass transit agency or through partnerships with other public / private agencies.
+The TOD Planning Area shall be designated as a zero-tolerance zone for traffic violations and any management initiatives such as parking regulation, one-way/two-way traffic management, etc., including measures recommended in the IZP, shall be implemented by the Delhi Traffic Police. - 20.5.6 Grievance Redressal for anomalies/grievances that arise during the implementation of the Policy shall be as per Regulations.

-- iv.
-The DE shall pay Additional FAR Charges to the respective local bodies for undertaking area improvement and infrastructure augmentation works (as required).
-Additionally, TOD Charges shall be collected by DDA and ring-fenced through a dedicated TOD Fund set up for each TOD Node. - v.
-Projects for Multi-Modal Integration (MMI) within the TOD Nodes may be implemented by the concerned mass transit agency or through partnerships with other public / private agencies.
-The TOD Planning Area shall be designated as a zero-tolerance zone for traffic violations and any management initiatives such as parking regulation, one-way/two-way traffic management, etc., including measures recommended in the IZP, shall be implemented by the Delhi Traffic Police. - vi.
-Grievance Redressal for anomalies/grievances that arise during the implementation of the Policy shall be as per Regulations. - vii.
-Concerned local bodies shall integrate the development controls of this Policy with their existing approval systems to ensure transparent and fast-track approval of TOD Schemes. - viii.
-The DE shall pay all applicable fees and charges and execute the development in accordance with the provisions detailed in the Regulations.
+- 20.5.7 Concerned local bodies shall integrate the development controls of this Policy with their existing approval systems to ensure transparent and fasttrack approval of TOD Schemes. - 20.5.8 The DE shall pay all applicable fees and charges and execute the development in accordance with the provisions detailed in the Regulations.